How to Create and Implement a Data Backup Strategy in 8 Steps

 4. Choose where to store files

 Next, decide where to store your backups.
 You can do local backups on a dedicated NAS using Veeam, or cloud backups using Acronis Cyber Protect.
-The important thing is to take advantage of a solution that improves your cybersecurity and allows you to retrieve all your data from that location or device, even if your main server or workstation is compromised.
+The important thing is to take advantage of a solution that reinforces your cybersecurity and allows you to retrieve all your data from that location or device, even if your main server or workstation is compromised.
 Cloud data backup is especially relevant to teleworking.
 It can also be a good idea to diversify your backup solutions.
 A well-known approach is the 3-2-1 rule: keep 3 hard copies of your data, 2 copies on media, and 1 off-site.

 Once you’ve organized your files, created a backup schedule and chosen a backup location, it’s time to test and implement your plan.